folio-org/folio-analytics/cookbook/po_bill_to.md

     WHERE id = ANY (SELECT bill_to FROM folio_orders.purchase_order__t);
 ```

-If we put this query into a CTE, we can then use the columns
+If we put this query into a CTE, we can then use the column
-`approval_date` and `bill_to_name` to select approved purchased orders
+`bill_to_name` (and `approval_date`) to select approved purchased
-billed to a specific entity, and sort them by approval date with the
+orders billed to a specific entity, and sort them by approval date
-most recent listed first:
+with the most recent listed first:

 ```sql
 WITH bill_to_values AS MATERIALIZED (